 This WordPress dashboard design layout can take up considerable screen room and doesn’t necessarily offer any relevant tools for managing your site’s specific functions.
 As a result, you may want to clear some space and add more useful tools, or you might simply want to change the appearance of the login and dashboard screens.

-Customizing the dashboard can also be useful if your site has multiple users, as in a membership site, social network, or a magazine with numerous contributors logging in to post content.
-In that way, you can set up the relevant tools for each user’s role and streamline the process of logging in and creating content.
+Customizing the dashboard can also be useful if your site has multiple users, as in a membership site, social network, or a magazine with numerous contributors logging in to create a blog or post content.
+In that way, you can set up the relevant tools for each user role and streamline the process of logging in and creating content.
 WordPress makes it easy for any user to customize the look and functionality of the admin dashboard, even for site runners with no coding or web development experience at all.

 The easiest and most direct way to customize a WordPress admin area is through an often overlooked option built into the dashboard itself.
-The Screen Options button is located in the upper right corner of the default dashboard screen, and clicking it opens a display of all the default elements on the screen, with boxes checked to display them.
+The Screen Options button is located in the upper right corner of the default dashboard screen, and when you click the button it opens a display of all the default elements on the screen, with boxes checked to display them.
 To clear the screen of the elements you don’t want, simply uncheck the relevant boxes.
 Screen Options also allows you to change the dashboard’s layout from two columns to one and adjust features of the editor itself.

 Customize Your Dashboard with Plugins

 Just as you can choose from the many free and premium WordPress themes to customize the “front end,” appearance of your site, a variety of dashboard plugins are also available for changing the look and functionality of the WordPress admin area of your website – even the bland and boring login screen.